BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 profile picture of Wyndi Kappes

 There are plenty of foods to indulge in while pregnant, but there’s also a short list of foods to avoid.
 From raw fish to cookie dough, these food items are prone to harbor some potentially nasty bacteria that could be harmful to you and baby.
 One such off-limits item?
-Deli meat and cheese.
+Deli meat.

 Products from the deli counter have long since been on the list of foods to avoid while pregnant due to the potential presence of the bacteria listeria.
-Although the bacteria is easily killed when reheated to 165 degrees, a recent outbreak has spurned the CDC to issue a warning, reminding pregnant women, the elderly and immune-compromised to avoid deli meats and cheeses out of caution.
+Although the bacteria is easily killed when reheated to 165 degrees, a recent outbreak has spurned the CDC to issue a warning and Boar’s Head to recall over 7 million pounds of deli meat.

 Why should pregnant women be concerned?